Viladoman/StructLayout/README.md

 ### Flat Mode

-The flat mode removes all parents and only shows up the end types in memory, skipping all groups.
-This produces a more compact view.
+The flat mode skips all groups and only shows one layer, producing a more compact view.
+In flat mode we can toggle between:
+- **Top** : only the struct direct members.
+- **Bottom**: types without any children.

 ![Flat screenshot](https://github.com/Viladoman/StructLayout/wiki/data/Flat.png?raw=true)